-At the 1987 Ardara fair, the old customs were revived, thanks mainly to a Welsh woman who was fascinated by the intricate skills associated with weaving, a trade indigenous to the area.
+At the Ardara fair, the old customs are revived, thanks mainly to a Welsh woman who was fascinated by the intricate skills associated with weaving, a trade indigenous to the area.

 Tradition has it that during the last century, fair day in Ardara County Donegal was a colourful occasion when merchants and farmers came to deal and when the business was complete the drinking and the crack took over.

 Judith Hoad has written a book called 'This is Donegal Tweed' which tells the story of weaving and is published by her own company 'Shoestring Publications'.
 The launch of the book coincided with the Donegal Fair with the traditional crafts and clothing.